apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 The created project will have a folder named `cordova` inside that contains scripts for the project-specific Cordova commands (e.g. `run`, `build`, etc.).
-Additionally, The project will feature a structure different from that of a normal Cordova project.
-Notably, `/www` is moved to `/assets/www`.

 To install plugins in this project, use the [Cordova Plugman Utility](../../../plugin_ref/plugman.html).